-16.1 All relevant reports, assessments and test results pertaining to pupils with SEND are confidential.
+17.1 All relevant reports, assessments and test results pertaining to pupils with SEND are confidential.
 Copies of all such materials are kept in a locked filing cabinet in the SEND room.
-Duplicate copies of reports are also kept on file in the School office.
+Some duplicate copies of reports are also kept on file in the school office.
 Individual class teachers must ensure that their copies are securely stored and passed on to the next teacher at the end of the school year.
+Data protection is considered and informs practice.

-17. KCSIE (Keeping Children Safe In Education)
+18 KCSIE (Keeping Children Safe In Education)

-17.1 All staff at Saint Christina's receive annual safeguarding training.
+18.1 All staff at Saint Christina's receive annual safeguarding training.
 A Pastoral Care Meeting, chaired by the DSL / Deputy Head is held twice a term to monitor pupil progress and development.
 Saint Christina's recognises that children with SEND can be particularly vulnerable to bullying, isolation and peer pressure.

-18. EYFS Policy for SEND
+19 EYFS Policy for SEND

-- 18.1 The Foundation Stage of education for children between the ages of 3-5 years is one of rapid physical, emotional, intellectual and social growth.
+- 19.1 The Foundation Stage of education for children between the ages of 3-5 years is one of rapid physical, emotional, intellectual and social growth.
 At Saint Christina's we recognise that children bring with them a range of inherent abilities and social, emotional and cultural experiences to the school setting.
-Throughout their time in Foundation Stage their progress is monitored and assessed in relation to the Early Years Learning Framework (Early Years Foundation Stage- EYFS) and Early Learning Goals.
-While we acknowledge that children progress at different rates, we are aware that early identification of special educational needs & disabilities is vital if we are to forestall greater difficulties at a later stage.
-Therefore, as in Key Stage 1 and 2, the Early Years Foundation Stage in Saint Christina's follows the graduated approach of the Code of Practice (2014) which will be implemented by the Head of EYFS, with collaboration with SENDCo. - 18.2 The Code of Practice states that triggers for moving a child to SEND Support are that the child: - a) Continues to make little or no progress in specific areas over a long period - b) Continues to work at a stage of the Foundation Stage substantially below that expected of children of a similar age - c) Has emotional or behavioural difficulties which substantially and regularly interfere with the child's own learning and that of the group - d) Has sensory or physical needs and requires additional equipment or regular visits for direct intervention or advice by practitioners from a specialist service - e) Has ongoing communication or interaction difficulties that impede the development of social relationships and cause substantial barriers to learning
+Throughout their time in Foundation Stage their progress is monitored and assessed in relation to the Early Years Learning Framework (Early Years Foundation Stage- EYFS, updated in November 2024) and Early Learning Goals.
+While we acknowledge that children progress at different rates, we are aware that early identification of special educational needs & disabilities is vital if we are to reduce greater difficulties at a later stage.
+Therefore, as in Key Stage 1 and 2, the Early Years Foundation Stage in Saint Christina's follows the graduated approach of the Code of Practice (2015) which will be implemented by the Head of EYFS, with collaboration with SENDCo. - 19.2 The Code of Practice states that triggers for moving a child to SEND Support are that the child: - a) Continues to make little or no progress in specific areas over a long period - b) Continues to work at a stage of the Foundation Stage substantially below that expected of children of a similar age

+- c) Has emotional or behavioural difficulties which substantially and regularly interfere with the child's own learning and that of the group - d) Has sensory or physical needs and requires additional equipment or regular visits for direct intervention or advice by practitioners from a specialist service - e) Has ongoing communication or interaction difficulties that impede the development of social relationships and cause substantial barriers to learning